Sun: Not our intention to 'glorify' domestic abuse with JK Rowling splash

 The National Union for Journalists has also published its own guidelines urging titles to “avoid comments which could be interpreted as making excuses for the abuser, such as commenting on his remorse…”

-Among the journalists criticising the front page were Yorkshire Post editor James Mitchinson and Labour MP Harriet Harman:
+Among the journalists and public figures criticising the front page were Yorkshire Post editor James Mitchinson and Labour MP Harriet Harman:

 My reporters, sadly, attend court hearings regularly where domestic violence is raked over.
 Never, EVER, would I blast up the perpetrator's defence.
 Especially a boastful lack of contrition.